-If a student needs a cell phone after school due to walking home from school, entering a house where no one is home, or attending sport practices or games, he/she should turn the phone in to the classroom teacher each morning.
-Students who attend Before School Care will turn in their phones upon arriving to the adult in charge.
-The cell phone may be picked up by the student at dismissal.
+If a student needs a cell phone after school due to walking home from school, entering a house where no one is home, or attending sport practices or games, he/she should turn the phone off and turn it into the classroom teacher upon entering the school building.
 At no time during the day should a cell phone be in a student's possession.
 Items taken away from students will be returned to the parent(s)/guardian(s).
 The administration reserves the right to search the contents of a confiscated cell phone.